isomerpages/mlaw-corp/_covid19/08-A-rental-relief-framework-for-SMEs.md

 <u>Expanded powers of rental relief assessors</u>

-On 4 September 2020, the COVID-19 (Temporary Measures) (Amendment No. 2) Bill was passed in Parliament to expand the powers of the rental relief assessors.
-While the Bill has been passed, it has yet to come into force or take effect.
-More  details will be announced subsequently with the necessary changes to the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020, by end September 2020.
-When the changes are effected, rental relief assessors can also make determinations on unresolved disputes relating to the amount of rent to be waived under the framework, where the amount is affected by any of the following factors:
+On 30 September 2020, the COVID-19 (Temporary Measures) (Amendment No. 2) Bill came into force, expanding the powers of the rental relief assessors.
+Rental relief assessors can now also make determinations on unresolved disputes relating to the amount of rent to be waived under the framework, where the amount is affected by any of the following factors:

-a)	The amount of maintenance and service charges , especially where such charges are not explicitly listed in the lease or licence agreement
+a)	The amount of maintenance and service charges<sup><a href="#fn15" id="ref15">15</a></sup> , especially where such charges are not explicitly listed in the lease or licence agreement

 b)	The amount that can be offset by assistance provided by the landlord earlier

 c)	Tenant(s) occupying the property for only a part of the relief period

-d)	Sub-division of the property
+d)	Sub-division of the property, i.e. there are multiple sub-tenants, not all of whom may be eligible for the waivers

-Please note that only ongoing or new disputes on the above matters between landlords and tenants may be raised to the rental relief assessors.
-If a landlord and tenant have already reached a mutual agreement on the rental waivers, they will not be allowed to reopen the issue through applying for a determination by a rental relief assessor.
+The expanded powers only apply to unresolved disputes involving any of the above.
+The rental relief assessors will not review existing arrangements that have been mutually agreed upon between landlords and tenants on the implementation of the rental waivers.

-Please refer to [link](/covid19-relief/further-information-on-application-for-assessment) for further information on the application for assessment.
+Please refer to [https://go.gov.sg/rentalreliefassessment](/covid19-relief/further-information-on-application-for-assessment) for further information on the application for assessment.

 ##### <a name="repay">Repayment Scheme for Rental Arrears<a href="#refe" title="Return to top">↩</a> #####